 Saving the best view for last, I turned around and stared back at the palace off into the distance.
 It was a Disney moment.

-What do you think these Schwerin photos?
-Have we missed anything good places to visit?
+What do you think of these Schwerin photos?
+Have we missed any good places to visit?
 Tell us about it in the comments section.

 Good to Know